-- (a) Once effective, this Compact shall be in full force and effect for State law purposes for 20 years following the effective date. - (b) Either party may bring an action in federal court, after providing a thirty (30)-day written notice of an opportunity to cure any alleged breach of this Compact, for a declaration that the other party has materially breached this Compact or that a material part of this Compact has been invalidated.
-Unless the declaration is stayed, upon issuance of such a declaration by the trial court, the complaining party may unilaterally terminate this Compact upon service of written notice on the other party.
-In the event a federal court determines that it lacks jurisdiction over such an action, the action may be brought in the Superior Court for Amador County.
-The parties expressly waive, and also waive their right to assert, sovereign immunity from suit for purposes of an action under this subdivision, subject to the qualifications stated in section 13.4. - (c) If this Compact does not take effect by September 1, 2017, it shall be deemed null and void unless the Tribe and the State agree in writing to extend the date.
+- (a) Once effective, this Amended Compact shall be in full force and effect for state law purposes until December 31, 2032. - (b) If the conditions precedent specified in section 4.2, subdivision (c), are not satisfied within thirty (30) months of the effective date of this Amended Compact, then the term of this Amended Compact shall be that of the 2004 Compact, which is until December 31, 2025. - (c) Either party may bring an action in federal court, after providing a thirty (30)-day written notice of an opportunity to cure any alleged breach of this Amended Compact, for a declaration that the other party has materially breached this

+Amended Compact or that a material part of this Amended Compact has been invalidated.
+Unless the declaration is stayed, upon issuance of such a declaration by the trial court, the complaining party may unilaterally terminate this Amended Compact upon service of written notice on the other party.
+In the event a federal court determines that it lacks jurisdiction over such an action, the action may be brought in the Superior Court for Mendocino County.
+The parties expressly waive their immunity to suit for purposes of an action under this subdivision pursuant to and subject to the qualifications stated in section 13.4.

 SECTION 15.0.
-AMENDMENTS; RENEGOTIATIONS.
+AMENDMENTS; RENEGOTIATIONS; LOSS OF EXCLUSIVITY.

 Sec.
 15.1.
 Amendment by Agreement.

-The terms and conditions of this Compact may be amended at any time by the mutual and written agreement of both parties during the term of this Compact set forth in section 14.2, provided that each party voluntarily consents to such negotiations in writing.
-Any amendments to this Compact shall be deemed to supersede, supplant and extinguish all previous understandings and agreements on the subject.
+The terms and conditions of this Amended Compact may be amended at any time by the mutual and written agreement of both parties during the term of this Amended Compact set forth in section 14.2, subdivision (a), provided that each party voluntarily consents to such negotiations in writing.
+Any amendments to this Amended Compact shall be deemed to supersede, supplant and extinguish all previous understandings and agreements on the subject.

 Sec.
 15.2.
 Negotiations for a New Compact.

-No sooner than eighteen (18) months before the termination date of this Compact set forth in section 14.2, either party may request the other party to enter into negotiations to extend the term of this Compact or to enter into a new Class III Gaming compact.
-If the parties have not agreed to extend the term of this Compact or have not entered into a new compact by the termination date in section 14.2, this Compact shall automatically be extended for one (1) calendar year.
+No sooner than eighteen (18) months before the termination date of this Amended Compact set forth in section 14.2, subdivision (a), either party may request the other party to enter into negotiations to extend the term of this Amended Compact or to enter into a new Class III Gaming compact.
+If the parties have not agreed to extend the term of this Amended Compact or have not entered into a new compact by the termination date in section 14.2, subdivision (a), this Amended Compact shall automatically be extended for one (1) calendar year.

 Sec.
 15.3.
 Requests to Amend or to Negotiate a New Compact.

-All requests to amend this Compact or to negotiate to extend the term of this Compact or to negotiate for a new Class III Gaming compact shall be in writing, addressed to the Tribal Chair or the Governor, as the case may be, and shall include the activities or circumstances to be negotiated, together with a statement of the basis supporting the request.
-If the request meets both the requirements of this section and section 15.1 for an amendment to this Compact, or the requirements of this section and section 15.2 for a new Class III Gaming compact, and all parties agree in writing to negotiate, the parties shall confer promptly and determine within forty-five (45) days of the request a schedule for commencing negotiations, and both parties shall negotiate in good faith.
-The Tribal Chair and the Governor of the State are hereby authorized to designate the person or agency responsible for conducting the negotiations, and shall execute any documents necessary to do so.
+All requests to amend this Amended Compact or to negotiate to extend the term of this Amended Compact or to negotiate for a new Class III Gaming compact shall be in writing, addressed to the Tribal Chairperson or the Governor, as the case may be, and shall include the activities or circumstances to be negotiated, together with a statement of the basis supporting the request.
+If the request meets both the requirements of this section and section 15.1 for an amendment to this Amended Compact, or the requirements of this section and section 15.2 for a new Class III Gaming compact, the parties shall confer promptly and determine within forty-five (45) days of the request a schedule for commencing the negotiations, and both parties shall negotiate in good faith.
+The Tribal Chairperson and the Governor of the State are hereby authorized to designate the person or agency responsible for conducting the negotiations, and shall execute any documents necessary to do so.